insure logo

 Powered by:

-Cheapest teen car insurance companies in Kansas
+Cheapest car insurance companies for teen drivers in Kansas

-In Kansas, Nationwide offers the cheapest coverage for drivers ages 16-19, averaging $3,923 per year for full coverage with 100/300/100 limits and $500 deductibles.
+In Kansas, Nationwide offers the lowest rates for drivers ages 16-19, averaging $3,923 per year for full coverage with 100/300/100 limits and $500 deductibles for collision and comprehensive.

 CompanyAverage annual premium